top of page

 Most of what feels urgent isn’t.

-7. Work with a homeopath — for both of you.
+7. Work with a homeopath, for both of you.

 Because yes, this goes deeper than parenting tips.

-In homeopathy, we understand that trauma — especially unhealed emotional trauma — gets passed down.
+In homeopathy, we understand that trauma, especially unhealed emotional trauma, gets passed down.
+Not just behaviorally, but energetically.

 Homeopathy doesn’t just treat symptoms.
 It treats the story behind them.
 And sometimes, it’s your story your child is carrying.